Anti5893/Swen261-Project-Alchemy-Alley/docs/DesignDoc.md

 Somethings that we could've improved on, if we had more time, includes:

 - Fixing all the little SonarQube issues
-- Replacing `sortByID` with `sortByDateUnlocked`
+- Saving the date a user unlocked a spell
-  - As it would be a quality of life improvement to the user over sorting by a product's ID.
+  - As it would allow us to sort products by "date unlocked".
+This would be a quality of life improvement to the user over sorting by a product's ID.
 - More tests
   - To increase code coverage
 - Saving the user's credit card data